Freedom of religion in Sudan

-The 2019 transitional constitution of Sudan guarantees freedom of religion and omits reference to sharia as a source of law, unlike the 2005 constitution of Sudan's deposed president Omar al-Bashir whose government had outlawed apostasy and blasphemy against Islam.
+The 2019 transitional constitution of Sudan guarantees freedom of religion and omits reference to sharia as a source of law, unlike the 2005 constitution of Sudan's deposed president Omar al-Bashir whose government had criminalized apostasy and blasphemy against Islam.
 Bashir's government had also targeted Shia Muslims and those engaging in proselytization to faiths other than Islam.
-Christians had also faced restrictions in matter of religious freedom.
+Christians had also faced restrictions in matters of religious freedom.

 Apostasy from Islam was decriminalized in July 2020, whereas previously those found guilty of apostasy could face the death penalty.
 In September 2020, the interim government established the separation of religion and state.

 Religious demographics

 The country has an area of 967500 sqmi and a population of 40.2 million.
 Demographic data are estimates.
-Two-thirds to three-fourths of the population live in the 15 states of the north, and are generally from Arabic-speaking Semitic groups.
+Two-thirds to three-fourths of the population live in the 15 states of the north, and are generally from Arabic speakers.
 The remaining one-fourth to one-third of the population live in the south, and are primarily Nilotic peoples.
 An estimated 70 percent of the population is Muslim.
 Islam predominates in the north.
 Almost all Muslims are Sunni, although there are significant distinctions between followers of different Sunni traditions (particularly among Sufi brotherhoods).

 An estimated 25 percent of the population holds traditional indigenous beliefs (animism), which are prevalent in rural areas throughout the country.
 Some animists have been baptized but do not identify themselves as Christians, or they combine Christian and animist practices.
 Christians are the third largest religious group, traditionally concentrated in the south and the Nuba Mountains.
 Widespread displacement and migration during the long civil war increased the population of Christians living in the north.
 While many Christians have returned to the south, Khartoum still has a significant Christian population.
 The Roman Catholic Church of Sudan and the Episcopal Churches of Sudan estimate they have six million and five million baptized followers, respectively, although active churchgoers are far fewer.

 The Presbyterian Church in Sudan is the third largest denomination in Sudan.